 What are the requirements to apply to the Frederik Meijer Honors College?

 We employ a holistic application process, without rigid requirements.
-The normal expectation for applicants is that they have a 3.5 high school GPA and a 28 on the ACT or 1300 on the SAT.
-However, we take into account other factors such as demonstrated analytic and writing ability, outstanding academic and leadership activities, as well as academic motivation.
+The normal expectation is that first-year applicants have a 3.5 high school GPA and a 28 on the ACT or 1300 on the SAT.
+However, we take into account other factors such as demonstrated analytic and writing ability, outstanding academic and leadership activities, and academic motivation.
 For this reason, we require an essay (that addresses specific questions) and a paper sample.
-For transfer students, you must have a 3.5 GPA established at a university.

 You must apply online.
 Please call the office at (616) 331-3219 if you have any problems with the online application.